Travel in Iceland remains normal. See details on the latest eruption

 July is the warmest month in Iceland, so it's an ideal month to visit.
 Here are some fun ideas on what to do when visiting this wonderful country in July!

-While the rest of the world suffers from the summer heat, Iceland’s temperatures in July are still perfect for exploring.
-Not only is July the warmest month in Iceland — it also has the longest daylight hours and clearest roads.
-With so many perks to visiting Iceland in July, you have no excuse to not get your adventure on.
+While the rest of the world suffers from the summer heat, Iceland’s temperature in July is perfect for exploring.
+Vegetation flourishes, and roads open up this month.
+With so many reasons to visit Iceland in July, you have no excuse not to go on an adventure of your own.

 IS IT WORTH VISITING ICELAND IN JULY?